 We are approaching the final effects in our mastering effect’s chain.
 The imager is a kind of effect that is used in mixing, as well as mastering.
 When mastering, make sure to add this to make your track wider and elevate the bands that you want to be in the foreground.
 To do this, download free iZotope Ozone Imager.
 Here is a default preset that a lot of producers are using nowadays:

 11. Use Brickwall EQ to High-Cut 16kHz.

-Make sure that you are adding this plugin to get rid of the unwanted high-end area (GREEN.)
-Also, it’s good to add the band with high Q (RED) that will soften your high-end a bit more.
+Make sure that you are adding this plugin to get rid of the the unwanted high-end area (GREEN.)
+Also, it’s good to add the band with a high Q (RED) that will soften your high-end a bit more.
 Great plugins for this are – FabFilter Pro Q3 or iZotope Ozone EQ.
 If you are using Pro Q3, use the option for Linear-Phase and set it to “Max.”
 This will correct your highs a bit and your track will have better quality.
 (It’s more CPU intensive) BUT we are going to tell you last and very obvious effect tool –

 iZotope Ozone Equalizer:

 Here is the Spectrum Analyzer where you can see the Brickwall High-Cut.
 Green color represents 16KHZ (16 000 HZ) High-Cut itself, and Red color shows how an additional band improved the shape of the High-End by the smooth transition.

 The limiter/maximizer is the very last thing you want to have in your mastering chain.
 Now, you will see how loud your track can be.
 Make sure that you tweak every parameter manually with this effect according to your track and avoid using presets, which you may have used with previous effects.
 Basically, when you decrease the volume on your main source (premaster), the effects will have more headroom and space, even if it has advanced processing.